 All of the above college and universities have the following programs/policies in place:

-- A Student Veterans of America chapter
+- Student Veterans of America chapter associated with school

-- A full-time veterans counselor on campus
+- Full-time veterans counselor on campus

 - A club/association for veterans